USAFA-ECE/ece382/_sources/Assignments/homework1.md

 ```
 <br>

-- Log in to <a href="https://bitbucket.org/" target="_blank">Bitbucket</a> if you are not already logged in.
+- Log in to <a href="https://github.com/" target="_blank">GitHub</a> if you are not already logged in.
-- If you already have an account, ensure you have a workspace.
-If you don't have one, create one by clicking `Your Profile`, then `All workspaces`.
-- Click `Create a workspace`.
-- Privide a unique name for your workspace, and then click `Agree and creat workspace`.
+- Fork the ECE382-Workspace repository.

 ```{image} ./figures/HW1_BitBucketWorkspace.gif
 :width: 520